-In the past decades, there has been a significant change in home decoration and how people use lights.
+There has been a significant change in home decoration and how people use lights in the past decades.
 You no longer have to restrict yourself to using antique lights but have other options to experiment with.

 However, the primary competition remains between LED and regular lightbulbs to date.
 But choosing between them can be challenging, especially if you don’t know anything about lights.

 We have designed this guide to help you with everything you need to know about both varieties.
-This would help you resolve the debate once and for all and opt for the best one according to your needs.
+This would help you resolve the debate and choose the best one according to your needs.

 So, without any more delay, let’s check them out!

 One of the biggest reasons for choosing LEDs over incandescent (regular) bulbs is that they last longer.
 Compared to all other lights, LEDs have a significantly longer lifespan.
-To give you an estimate, LEDs can manage 60,000 to 100,000 hours with ease.
+To give you an estimate, LEDs can easily manage 60,000 to 100,000 hours.

-Besides, users love that they hardly require any maintenance and require minimal spending once installed.
+Besides, users love that they hardly require maintenance and minimal spending once installed.

 If you plan to install one in your kids’ room, they will love the broad spectrum of colours.
 These lights offer, which make them perfect for mood or ambient lighting.

-These options are relatively smaller than their regular counterparts and don’t require a cool-down period.
+These options are smaller than their counterparts and don’t require a cool-down period.
 Now, that’s pretty convenient.

 Like most lights, LEDs are not entirely free of disadvantages.
 And before getting your hands on one, you should know about the same.

-The first thing to consider is that these lights are relatively expensive and might burn a hole in your pocket.
-So, if you plan to replace all the incandescent bulbs at home with LEDs, we recommend keeping this factor in mind.
+The first thing to consider is that light emitting diodes are relatively expensive and might burn a hole in your pocket.
+So, if you plan to replace all the incandescent light bulbs at home with LEDs, we recommend keeping this factor in mind.
 It is best that you change them gradually and not at a go to avoid spending too much money together.

-But then again, the electricity consumption of these bulbs is relatively low, and that would compensate for the cost.
+But then again, the electricity consumption of these bulbs is relatively low, which would compensate for the cost.

 We are all familiar with the regular or incandescent bulb that has been around for quite a while now.
-Unlike the LED bulbs, these lights have a glowing filament in the centre, and it is through this the light flows.
+Unlike LED bulbs, incandescent lighting has a glowing filament in the centre, and the light flows through them.
 The filaments are a significant component involved in making the bulb glow.

-Honestly, there’s practically nothing more affordable than a regular lightbulb to brighten your room.
-This is because their manufacturing costs are pretty low, resulting in low retail prices.
+Honestly, there’s nothing more affordable than an incandescent light bulb to brighten your room.
+Their manufacturing costs are pretty low, resulting in low retail prices.

-Apart from that, what we like is the kind of versatility that these bulbs put on the table.
-They are readily available, but they are also suitable for use with light outputs and voltage conditions.
+Apart from that, we like the kind of versatility an incandescent bulb can put on the table.
+They are readily available but also suitable for light outputs and voltage conditions.

-As we have already mentioned, one of the main reasons people shift to LED lights is their high energy-saving capacity compared to Incandescent lights.
+As we have already mentioned, one of the main reasons people shift to LED lights is their high energy-saving capacity compared to incandescent lights.
 The latter’s efficiency can sometimes be as low as 10 lumens/watt.
-So, you can understand that there is a significant waste of energy, which happens because most of it is spent on heat generation.
+So, you can understand that there is a significant waste of energy because most of it is spent on heat generation.

 And because of this, the cooling period of the bulbs is relatively high.
 Hence, touching them by mistake before they have cooled increases the chances of hurting your fingers.

 These bulbs are not long-lasting.
 On average, they can function for around 1,300 hours.
-But given that they are pretty cheap, that’s not a bad deal.
-The inconvenience arises when you realise that you need to change the bulbs very often.
+But given that they are cheap, that’s not a bad deal.
+The inconvenience arises when you realise that you must change the bulbs frequently.

 If you hate visiting the market to pick up light bulbs now and then, you should purchase them in bulk.